MiguelS18/Software-Modeling-1/Workshop2/README.md

 **3.** As a customer I want to see the list of available games of the arcade machine.
 	So that I know what games I’m going to buy with my arcade machine.

+**4.** As a customer I want to choose between HD and Standard definition videogames.
+	So that I know what games I’m going to buy with my arcade machine.

-**4.** As a customer I want to add new games to the list of games in the arcade machines,
+**5.** As a customer I want to add new games to the list of games in the arcade machines,
 	so that I can have more games of my tast

 ## The folder of the workshop 1 contains 4 files: